Introduction to 'Creating your online brand'

 To help you, think about your goals and personas.
 Do you want to tempt people with images of your products using Instagram?
 Is it more important to sell and reach a wide audience through Facebook?
 Would sharing videos with your customers through YouTube or TikTok match your goals?

-There are lots of channels like eBay, Amazon Marketplace and Etsy, where you can sell to your customers.
+There are lots of channels like Amazon Marketplace, Vinted and Etsy, where you can sell to your customers.
 You might do this through your website shop.
-Sales channels can also be a good way to reach a wider audience with your products.
+These channels can also be a good way to reach a wider audience with your products.

-Email is a very direct market tool.
+Email is a very direct sales and marketing tool.
 It’s a way to go to your customer instead of them coming to you.

 You do need to be aware of the rules around contacting your customers in this way.
-For example, General Data Protection Regulations (GDPR).
+For example, General Data Protection Regulations (GDPR) and the Privacy and Electronic Communications Regulations (PECR).
 Be sure to research the rules about any form of direct contact with your customer before you start.

 Chapter 5